new-atlantis-labs/Metagenomics/README.md

 `New Atlantis` is an open ocean regeneration project that seeks to address biodiversity loss in our oceans by providing a viable business model to Marine Protected Areas (MPAs).
 We do this by building an open marine biodiversity analytics platform to monitor and forecast the health of Marine Protected Areas and from which marine biocredits and blue carbon credits can be generated.

 # 🧬 `Metagenomics`

 The metagenomic pipeline section of the new atlantis github.
 An easy-to-use pipeline for generating metagenomic data on different ocean samples.
-Currently known as the `Living Oceans Metagenome Processor` or `LOMP` for short.
+Currently known as the `Living Oceans Metagenome Assembly Pipeline` or `LOMAP` for short.

 > [![Discord](https://img.shields.io/badge/Discord-New%20Atlantis-7289da)](https://discord.gg/newatlantis)
 [![Twitter](https://img.shields.io/badge/Twitter-%40NewAtlantisDAO-00acee)](https://twitter.com/NewAtlantisDAO)